brookshelley/brookshelley.github.com/books.md

 **The Tea Master & the Detective** — Aliette de Bodard [**](#ghost)

 This was a fun detective tale with a mysterious Sherlock and a spaceship Watson.
 The setup never quite paid off with its mystery, but I look forward to reading more hooks in the series.
 I also worried a bit that it would fetishize or exoticize Chinese culture, but outside of the space-protection tea, it largely doesn't come up.

+**State Tectonics** -- Malka Older

+A fantastic conclusion to the Centenal Cycle Trilogy.
+I wish I could read a few more books from this universe, which I always figure is a great sign with any speculative fiction series.
+I keep recommending this trilogy to friends, both as an interesting political system, and as a gripping techno-political thriller with some truly rad female characters.
+I didn't love every PoV character from State Tectonics as much as I did the previous two books, but that makes sense, as this book was about new beginnings, to a degree.

 **Convenience Store Woman** — Sayaka Murata [**](#ghost)